 Rigging Converter...Drop Western...
 View Video of How to Install by clicking Here.This Drop Western Rigging Converter (shown above) was designed by Paul Springer because of our need for an adjustable rigging to move the cinch back and forth, and my need for an easy way to get my cinch tight.
 Most western saddles rig [...]

 Our M Lazy 5 Cattle Ranch is as real to me now as it was then.
 As I stare into the campfire remembering, my fire hypnotized gaze stares past one Dutch oven holding two browned and stuffed Cornish game hens and the other a pineapple upside down cake.
 A fresh salad with [...]

 Janet graciously let me use her video to show how the Sierra Horse Halter helped her to communicate more effectively with her thoroughbred filly, Jancy.
 Janet called me to discuss the filly and the SHH sizing.
 She told me that the filly was determined to be a “free spirit” to the point of being somewhat dangerous [...]

 We have chosen to offer 5/8" yacht rope reins in three different lengths: 7 1/2 foot, 8 1/2 foot, and 10 foot.
-Our reins are rot resistant because they are made of 5/8" black nylon yacht rope with a biothane popper and rein ends that attach the snaps.
+Our one piece reins are rot resistant because they are made of 5/8" black nylon yacht rope with biothane rein ends where the snaps are attached.
 The only leather part is the lace.
 To keep these reins [...]